jack30977/david.github.io/docs/02-Component-Selection/Component-Selection.md

 -->

 The purpose of this section is to highlight various solutions for the components used in the subsystem and identify the choices that will best suit this project.

+## Components

-## External Power Supply
+### External Power Supply

 1. USB Power Bank Battery Charger 2A